How to keep client data private when using AI in an RIA

 - AI tools that don't publish a data processing agreement.

-When Quiet Machines installs an AI brain inside an advisory firm, every connection — email, CRM, documents — runs through a controlled, logged pipeline with a real data processing agreement.
+When Quiet Machines implements an AI brain inside an advisory firm, every connection, email, CRM, documents, runs through a controlled, logged pipeline with a real data processing agreement.
 The principal can see exactly where every byte goes.